 Immediate Past President: William Bell, Montrose city managerRepresents medium population category; term expires June 2018William Bell earned a bachelor's degree in psychology and criminal justice from the University of Wyoming before taking contract law and conflict resolution classes at Pepperdine University School of Law, and returning to the University of Wyoming for a master's degree in public administration.
 Before entering city management, he worked as a graduate teaching assistant in criminal justice, a forensic psychiatric technician, an assistant county planner, and graduate policy assistant.
 He has served as a city administrator in Nebraska and Wisconsin before assuming the position of city manager in Montrose.

-Ronnald Akey, Wray mayor Represents small population category; term expires June 2019
+Ronnald Akey, Wray planning commission member Represents small population category; term expires June 2019

 Ronnald Akey is a fourth generation Wray and Colorado resident.
-He was elected to the Wray City Council in 2010 and is now serving his second term on council, with the past four years as mayor pro tem.
+He was elected to the Wray City Council in 2010, with the final four years as mayor pro tem before beginning service as a planning commission member in 2018.
 Ronn represents the council on the museum board, the Yuma County Water Authority, and the Yuma County Landfill Board; in the past, he has represented the City on the Northeast Colorado Council of Governments.
 Ronn is a graduate of Northeastern Junior College and the University of Wyoming.

 Larry Atencio, Pueblo councilmemberRepresents large population category; term expires June 2018Larry Atencio is a councilmember for the City of Pueblo, serving the District he grew up in and has lived in since he was five years old.
 Graduating from Colorado State University-Pueblo in 1970 with a B.S. degree in industrial engineering technology, Larry was immediately drafted into the U.S. Army serving with the 82nd Airbourne Division.
 After the Army, he worked with the Pueblo City-County Health Department as a health inspector, when he went on to get a master's degree in public administration from the University of Northern Colorado.
 While serving on the Pueblo City Council from 2007 to 2011, Larry was very proud to serve on the CML Executive Board in 2010, and is glad to serve on the board during his second stint on council.